How to Read Tables in Documents with C#

-Let’s talk about reading tables in documents.
-Extracting data from tables using plain Tesseract can be challenging, as the text often resides in cells and is sparsely scattered across the document.
-However, our library is equipped with a machine learning model that has been trained and fine-tuned for detecting and extracting table data accurately.
+Extracting data from tables using plain Tesseract can be challenging because text often resides in cells and is sparsely scattered across the document.
+However, our library includes a machine learning model trained and fine-tuned for detecting and extracting table data accurately.
+Whether processing financial reports, inventory lists, or invoice data, IronOCR provides the tools to parse structured data efficiently.

 The following steps guide you in getting started with reading tables using IronOCR: